 The following strategies enable you to optimize your Security activities:

-- Collaborative work with the teams.
+- Work collaboratively with teams.
 Security engineers will be invited to work with delivery teams to review their work for security concerns at the earliest feasible moment and in some cases to help them to secure critical aspects of their solutions.

 - Support common security infrastructure.
 Security engineers will help teams to identify and adopt appropriate security tooling and frameworks.
 They develop and evolve security guidance for your organization.

-- Skills transfer.
+- Transfer security skills to others.
 Providing people with coaching and training in security will help to build security awareness within your organization.
 Security training should be provided to all members of your organization, with deeper training and education provided to IT staff who are directly involved with development or operations of secure systems.

 - Collaborate with other organizations.
 Within the security community there is constant sharing of information between organizations, including education about new security threats and new mitigation strategies.